IgorColetoBueno/IgorColetoBueno/CoverLetter.md

 ## Dear Hiring Manager,

 I am excited to apply for the software developer position at your company.
-As a passionate and experienced software developer for 7 years, I am confident that my skills and experience make me an ideal candidate for the role.
+With seven years of experience in software development and a strong passion for technology, I am confident in my ability to contribute to international projects and become a valuable asset to your team.

-My hard skills include expertise in .NET (Framework, Core, and current versions), React.js (my primary competence), Redux, Next.js, React Native, Node.js, and both relational and non-relational databases, among others.
-I am also experienced in CI/CD with GitHub Actions and AzureDevOps, as well as SOLID, Clean Code, and Git Flow/Trunk-based.
+In my previous roles, I have gained extensive experience in various technologies and frameworks.
+At DBC, as a React Native Engineer, I have successfully worked on an international financial project allocated to Concepta Tech.
+Utilizing cutting-edge tools such as Expo, React Native, GraphQL, and TypeScript, I have played a key role in developing the project for the past four months.

-In addition to my hard skills, my soft skills are also a great asset.
-I have a strong sense of belonging to the company, am a natural leader, and possess excellent communication skills.
-I am responsible, always striving for constant evolution, and mentally strong, with experience handling troubled projects.
+Prior to that, as a React Engineer at Foursys, I contributed to a Siemens Healthineers project, where I gained proficiency in Redux.js, Next.js, SASS, Docker, API REST, JavaScript, and React.js.
+These experiences have strengthened my ability to develop robust and scalable web applications.

-I have previously worked at Foursys and Alpha Software as a React Engineer and Project Manager and developer, respectively, where I gained experience in Redux.js, SASS, .NET Web API, JavaScript, React.js, and React Native.
+During my tenure as a Project Manager and developer at Alpha Software, I worked on various projects, utilizing Redux.js, SASS, .NET Web API, JavaScript, React.js, and React Native.
+These opportunities allowed me to enhance my skills in project management, while also honing my technical expertise.

-I have also received education and training at IFRO (Federal Institute of Education, Science and Technology of Rondônia), where I obtained my Technologist -
+In terms of education, I hold a Technologist degree in System Analysis from the Federal Institute of Education, Science, and Technology of Rondônia (IFRO).
+This program provided me with a strong foundation in software development principles and practices.

-System Analist degree and my Technical Course - Computer Technician certification.
+I am proficient in multiple languages, including Portuguese (native), English (C1), and Spanish (B1), enabling me to effectively communicate and collaborate in diverse professional environments.

-I am a Portuguese native speaker and I have the English B2 level and Spanish B1 level.
+I am confident that my technical expertise and extensive experience in software development make me a strong candidate for this position.
+I am eager to contribute my skills and dedication to producing high-quality software solutions that meet your company's objectives.

 Thank you for considering my application.
-I look forward to the opportunity to contribute to your team and help your company achieve its goals.
+I have attached my resume for your review, and I would welcome the opportunity to discuss how my qualifications align with your company's needs in more detail.

 Sincerely,

 Igor Bueno